 3.9/5 on Google Reviews

-Tokyo Galaxy Japanese Language School is the next one in our list.
+Tokyo Galaxy Japanese Language School is the next one on our list.
 They’re very popular for letting students design their own study path to let them reach their own goals and interests.
 Their Business Japanese Class is one of the top courses in all of Japan and guarantees you becoming a corporate and regional expert in the Japanese market.

 Another feature is their Special lessons.
 Students gain huge benefits from this program as it will help them stand out from other applicants when job hunting in Japan.
 You would do activities such as Marketing Debate where you would research and debate on a merchandise selection.
-You would also have field trips in corporations in Tokyo so that you get the chance to meet people and expand your network.
+You would also have field trips to corporations in Tokyo so that you get the chance to meet people and expand your network.

 9. Shinjuku Language Institute